Understanding Eviction Notices in Kansas

 Related Kansas Court Forms

-Eviction Summons: Served with the complaint to notify the tenant they’re being sued for eviction, the date and time, and location of the hearing, and what they must do.
+- Eviction Summons: Served with the complaint to notify the tenant they’re being sued for eviction, the date and time, and location of the hearing, as well as what they must do.